McHenry County, Illinois Criminal Defense Attorney

 Many felonies can receive probation or even be reduced to a misdemeanor, but you need an experienced criminal defense attorney to help defend your constitutional rights to make that happen.

 Whether you are facing felony or misdemeanor charges, you need a good lawyer to help you fight the government.
-To find out more, call 262-719-4442 or fill out the easy form below to start protecting your rights.
+To find out more, call The Nold Law Firm in Crystal Lake, IL at 262-719-4442 or fill out the easy form below to start protecting your rights.